 1: Meditate daily

-If you’re truly going to conquer negative situations, you’re going to need inner peace and calm.
+If you’re truly going to stay positive in negative situations, you’re going to need inner peace and calm.

-It’s too easy to let yourself get angry or upset when negative situations arise.
+For most people, it is too easy to become angry or upset when negative situations arise.

 But what meditation technique should you do?